ScilifelabDataCentre/Anubis/anubis/documentation.md

 ### Basic information about reviewers

-- A user account is set as a reviewer for a specific call by the admin of the Anubis system.
+- A user account is set as a reviewer for a specific call by the admin or the call creator.
-- The admin  also creates the review instances for the proposals for each reviewer.
-A reviewer cannot create the review instances, only the admin can do this.
+- The admin or call creator also creates the review instances for the proposals for each reviewer.
+A reviewer cannot create their own review instances, only edit existing ones.
 - Depending on the policy for the call, a reviewer may have to write a review for all or only some proposals.
-The admin handles this by creating those review instances that the reviewer should fill in.
+The admin or call creator handles this by creating those review instances that the reviewer should fill in.
-- The content (input fields) of the reviews are set for the call by the admin.
+- The content (input fields) of the reviews are set for the call by the admin or call creator.
 - The reviews of a call have a **due** date, before which all reviews must have been finalized by the reviewers.
 - There may be a chair designated for a call.
 This is a reviewer